TobEnd/KAmbiLED/docs/README.md

 # KAmbi

 KAmbi is a Hyperion image grabber for Wayland / Linux, designed to capture screen content, process it using a Hyperion-like algorithm, and send the calculated LED colors directly to a WLED device.
+This project was inspired by the original [Hyperion](https://hyperion-project.org/) project.

 ## Features